Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Introduction

 There are no theoretical barriers to using the inner-product style, particularly the work of Stolovitch and Lombardi \cite{lombardi2010normal}, to study normal forms for singularities in a normally hyperbolic manifold.
 However, in Section \ref{sec:FormalNormalForms}, a new style of normal form will be derived which takes advantage of the centre subspace.
 The normal form is considered through an algebraic lens, akin to \cite{murdock2006normal}.
 The new approach provides results which are analogous to normal forms for hyperbolic singularities, namely, resonance conditions which describe the irremovable monomials in Lemma \ref{lem:resCondition}, and Theorem \ref{thm:FormalNormalForm} which categorises the formal normal form near normally hyperbolic invariant manifolds.

 Normal forms are then studied in the $ C^k $ category.
-Using a crucial theorem of Belitskii and Samavol \cite{ilyashenkoNonlocalBifurcations1998}, a proof is given of Corollary \ref{cor:CkNormalFOrm} on the existence of a $ C^k $ transformation bringing a vector field containing a manifold of normally hyperbolic singularities into truncated normal form.
+Using a crucial theorem of Belitskii and Samavol \cite{ilyashenkoNonlocalBifurcations1998}, a proof is given of Corollary \ref{cor:CkNormalFOrm} on the existence of a $ C^k $ transformation bringing a vector field normally hyperbolic to a manifold of singularities into truncated normal form.
 In the smooth case, the result is analogous to the Sternberg-Chen Theorem for hyperbolic singularities \cite{sternbergStructureLocalHomeomorphisms1958,chenEquivalenceDecompositionVector1963}.
 The new style of normal form derived in Section \ref{sec:FormalNormalForms} is crucial to the proof.
+The result extends previous work by Takens \cite{takensPartiallyHyperbolicFixed1971} which covers the non-resonant case in a finite class of differentiability.

 With the normal form theory detailed, we then study Dulac maps near normally hyperbolic saddles in Section \ref{sec:TransMap}.
-The investigation is motivated by the many application in \cite{duignanCollinear,roussarieAlmostPlanarHomoclinic1996,caillauSingularitiesMinTime2018}.
-Specifically, these motivations demand asymptotic properties of the transition map between sections transverse to the centre-stable and centre-unstable manifolds of the normally hyperbolic manifold.
+The investigation is motivated by the many applications in \cite{duignanC83regularisationSimultaneous2020,roussarieAlmostPlanarHomoclinic1996,caillauSingularitiesMinTime2018}.
+Specifically, these works demand asymptotic properties of the transition map between sections transverse to the centre-stable and centre-unstable manifolds of the normally hyperbolic manifold.
 All applications require only a study of the case when either the stable or unstable manifold of each point on the normally hyperbolic manifold is of dimension 1.
 Thus we restrict our attention to this case.

 The Dulac map for families of hyperbolic saddles in the plane has been studied extensively.
 For an overview see \cite{roussarieBifurcationPlanarVector1998}.
-Dulac maps near a family of hyperbolic saddles in $ \R^3 $ have been treated in \cite{bonckaertAsymptoticPropertiesDulac2001,roussarieAlmostPlanarHomoclinic1996}.
+Dulac maps near a family of hyperbolic saddles in $ \R^3 $ have been treated in \cite{bonckaertAsymptoticPropertiesDulac2001,roussarieAlmostPlanarHomoclinic1996} and for some special saddle points in \cite{dumortierBifurcationsCuspidalLoops1997a}.
 In \cite{caillauSingularitiesMinTime2018} the Dulac map near a specific manifold of normally hyperbolic saddle singularities was studied.
 The asymptotic structure of the Dulac maps in the general case is heretofore not investigated.

 In Section \ref{sec:TransMap} we prove Theorem \ref{thm:asymStructureofDNinN} and \ref{thm:asymptoticStructureOfDN} on the asymptotic structure of the transition map.
 It is shown that the transition map shares properties with the familiar planar case.
 In particular, the Dulac map has a Mourtada type structure \cite{mourtada1990cyclicite} and is an asymptotic series in terms of the form,